martdegraaf/martdegraaf.github.io/src/blog/content/posts/2026-workflows/index.md

 {{< figure src="defy_switches.jpeg" alt="Dygma Defy - the right half.
 Brown are tactile, Yellow are linear." caption="Dygma Defy - the right half.
 Brown are tactile, Yellow are linear." align="center" height="300">}}

 > I was using Gateron G Pro 2.0 Yellow (linear) switches.
 I have just installed Kailh Silent Brown switches on the right half of my keyboard.

+## Conclusion

+There will be more workflows to talk about, I am curious what workflows you have optimized.
+Please share them with me on LinkedIn or in the comments below.